 Instant Search ↑ Back to top

-An instant search facility is deployed by placing a simple shortcode
+An instant search facility is deployed by using this shortcode:

-Theme developers can also use the plugin’s API to include it in a template.
+Theme developers can also use the plugin’s API to include in a template.

 Customization ↑ Back to top

 Use Product Search instead of the default search

 You need to edit your theme’s searchform.php file, preferably using a child theme to preserve customizations against upgrades.
 More here: How to set up and use a child theme